 Complete one room at a time so you can see your accomplishment.
 If you start with the kitchen work through all drawers, cupboards and pantry until its finished.
 It will feel liberating and motivate you to continue.

-- Organize clothing by seasons.
+7. Organize clothing by seasons.
 Pack or place out of season clothes away.
-Link to closet report.
+Get my free Closet Report to help you.

 In fact, you will feel liberated.